ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel using ACE.
 The exchange of Key Distribution Request-Response MUST occur over that secure channel.
 The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that needs to be secured.

 During the first exchange ("joining"), the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).
-The Content-Format used in the messages is set to application/cbor.
+Whenever used, the Content-Format in messages containing a payload is set to application/cbor.

 <!-- Jim 13-07: Should one talk about the ability to use OBSERVE as part of
 key distribution?